 Construction-wise, the Defio is made from high-quality stainless steel that makes up the bulk of its appearance.
 With a 38mm case diameter, this Movado watch is one of the sleekest ones you can find.

 The glass is made from sapphire crystal, which is scratch-resistant and durable.
 The wristwatch is also water-resistant for up to 30 meters (100 feet) but is not exactly recommended to use in any water activities.

-The Defio also comes in two variants: the black dial and the blue dial, each is equally pleasing to the eyes as the other.
-Defio is a dress watch that is an excellent addition to any watch enthusiast’s collection; the watch is also reasonably priced.
+The watch also comes in two variants: the black dial and the blue dial, each is equally pleasing to the eyes as the other.
+This dress watch would be an excellent addition to any watch enthusiast’s collection; the watch is also reasonably priced.

 Tissot Chemin Des Tourelles Powermatic 80

 Tissot, while known for their highly reliable watch movement mechanics, also have some truly beautifully crafted timepieces in their catalog.
 One such watch is the Powermatic 80.
 The stainless steel and silver-toned watch features an analog display and is one of Tissot’s most fashionable dress watches.

 The silver case and blue guilloche dial perfectly complement one another and offer a pleasing aesthetic overall.
 If you prefer a dress watch with more detail, the Powermatic 80 is the right choice.
 It features a striking blue dial with hands and digits.
 It also has a date display is located neatly on the 6 o’clock position.

 As for construction, the Powermatic 80 utilizes high-quality stainless-steel material for both case and band.
 The dial is protected by a scratch-resistant sapphire crystal that is coated with anti-reflective material to prevent glare from obstructing your view.